trueheart78/book-notes/README.md

 Import 'An Awesome Book' by That One Girl :: 4 chapters? (y/n)
 ```

-Entering `y` will generate the proper files, along with this task:
+Entering `y` will generate the proper files in the note directory,
+download the image (if it is valid), and inform you of this task:

 ```
 **********************************************************************